theMugician/redbrickreative-starter/README.md

-# Red Bric Kreative Starter Theme
+# Seven Oceans Starter Theme

 This Word press starter theme is to be used in conjunction with the Gutenberg Starter theme.